wixk7/voice-assistant/README.md

 ## Acknowledgments

-- *Mistral LLM & DeepSeek* for language modeling.
+- *Mistral LLM* for language modeling.
 - *faster_whisper* for efficient speech-to-text transcription.
 - *LangChain & Ollama* for the RAG pipeline.
-- *ChromaDB, FAISS & Qdrant* for knowledge retrieval.
+- *Qdrant* for knowledge retrieval.
-- *Selenium & Playwright* for real-time product details fetching.
-- *React, TypeScript, and Tailwind CSS* for UI development.
+- *React, and Tailwind CSS* for UI development.